MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-run-codespaces.md

     * Creating a resource group: `rg-<environment-name>`
     * Creating resources
     * Creating environment variables associated with the resources, found in `.azure/<environment-name>/.env`
-    * Restoring database from dump file
+    * A `postprovision` hook in the **azure.yml** file to restore the database from dump file.

-1. Deploy the source code to the resources with the Azure Developer CLI command:
+1. Use the following command to deploy the source code to the resources with the Azure Developer CLI command:

     ```bash
     azd deploy